Good lord, mainstream media has done a number on us, haven't they? The ding-dang news and media only show us the worst of what goes on in the world.

 Using a Pump to Refill Fresh Water Tank

-There are so many ways to save water.
-Let's have a look at some of them.
+There are so many ways to conserve water.
+Let's have a look at some of them:

 - Less showers- Some of this has to do with your level of personal hygiene.
 Mine (Kelly) changed dramatically once I hit the road AND became single.
 Because I stay in pretty temperate places, I don't sweat.
 Since I don't sweat, I can go days without a shower.
 Sound gross?
 It's not.
 We are programmed in this country to shower every day.
 Many full-time boondockers don't shower every day.
 In fact, it's not unheard of to hear many say they don't shower but every 4-7 days.
 This doesn't mean that 'under' parts can't be cleaned with soap and water.
 This is a common practice.
 No, you won't smell.
 No, you can't tell.
 I used to shower every day.
 Now I find it to be a great waste.
 This is your #1 way to save water.